Frequently Asked Questions

 Q: How high do you heat the sample when doing mass spec?

-A: Obviously we are talking solids probe EI or CI.
-The maximum probe temperature isabout 400 degree Celsius.
+A: Obviously, we are talking solids prob,e EI or CI.
+The maximum probe temperature is about 400 degrees Celsius.
 Solids-probe EI/CI is not routinely done in our lab anymore.
-The techniques is still available by special request on the GCT mass spectrometer.
-Pure samples previously analyzed using solids-probe EI/CI methods are now analyzed primarily using solution-based atmospheric pression ionization methods including ESI (electrospray) or APCI (atmospheric pressure chemical ionization).
+The technique is still available by special request on the GCT mass spectrometer.
+Pure samples previously analyzed using solids-probe EI/CI methods are now analyzed primarily using solution-based atmospheric pression ionization methods, including ESI (electrospray) or APCI (atmospheric pressure chemical ionization).

-Q: My sample seems to not go through the GC, what is your suggestion?
+Q: My sample does not seem to go through the GC.
+What is your suggestion?

-A: Well if you are doing everything right, then perhaps your sample contains thermolabile compounds.
+A: Well, if you are doing everything right, then perhaps your sample contains thermolabile compounds.
 If this is the case, we have to try to do ESI.
 Perhaps try a direct infusion or loop injection first.
-If we see some relevant peaks, then we can consider to do online HPLC/ESIMS.
-Another technique to consider is APCI, if your sample work with the APCI, online LC/APCI will maybe be better.
-I will tell why when we get there.
+If we see some relevant peaks, then we can consider doing online HPLC/ESIMS.
+Another technique to consider is APCI.
+If your sample works with the APCI, online LC/APCI will maybe be better.
+I will tell you why when we get there.

-Q: I heard from some sources that for ESI we have to use only methanol/water mixture.
+Q: I heard from some sources that for ESI, we have to use only a methanol/water mixture.
 But my sample is not soluble in that mixture, but very soluble in methylene chloride.
 What should I do:

 A: That is not true.
 Any solvent can be used successfully with ESI.
-The reason you have got that info, is because in the early days of ESI, people were using it mainly for peptides and proteins, and for those type of samples, mixture of methanol/water/1% acetic acid is recommended for positive ion mode ESI.
-The sample must be soluble to be analyzed by ESI, and the miscibilty of the solvent with the mobile phase must be considered.
+The reason you have got that info is that in the early days of ESI, people were using it mainly for peptides and proteins, and for those types of samples, a mixture of methanol/water/1% acetic acid is recommended for positive ion mode ESI.
+The sample must be soluble to be analyzed by ESI, and the miscibility of the solvent with the mobile phase must be considered.

 A: ESI covers a large spectrum of samples.
 From low molecular weight polar compounds to high molecular weight biopolymers such as proteins.